Skip to main content

 Kantata Key Features

-• Time and expense tracking: Log billable hours and expenses directly against projects, with approval workflows built in to keep records accurate before invoicing.
+• Time and expense tracking: Log billable and non-billable hours directly against projects and capture client-reimbursable expenses in one place.

 Pros and Cons